Luxembourg City: Development as a fortress

+On 11 June 1554, during a storm over the city, lightning struck the church of the Franscican convent, on the current site of the Place Guillaume II, the attic of which was serving as a gunpowder magazine.
+The ensuing explosion sent flaming pieces of the church roof flying into a wide radius, setting fire to the mostly thatched or shingled rooves of buildings.
+A large part of the Ville Haute was destroyed, causing an unknown number of casualties.
+Dutch military engineer Sebastiaan van Noyen was tasked with drawing a reconstruction plan, but most of his proposals failed to be implemented in following years, being disregarded by citizens when rebuilding their homes.
+His vision of a large new central square, the forum novum, was only realised in 1671, with the creation of the Place d'Armes.

 In the 17th century, the first casemates were built; initially, Spain built 23 km of tunnels, starting in 1644.
 These were then enlarged under French rule by Marshal Vauban, and augmented again under Austrian rule in the 1730s and 1740s.

 During the French Revolutionary Wars, the city was occupied by France twice: once, briefly, in 1792–93, and, later, after a seven-month siege.
 Luxembourg held out for so long under the French siege that French politician and military engineer Lazare Carnot called Luxembourg "the best fortress in the world, except Gibraltar", giving rise to the city's nickname: the 'Gibraltar of the North'.

 Nonetheless, the Austrian garrison eventually surrendered, and as a consequence, Luxembourg was annexed by the French Republic, becoming part of the département of Forêts, with Luxembourg City as its préfecture.
 Under the 1815 Treaty of Paris, which ended the Napoleonic Wars, Luxembourg City was placed under Prussian military control as a part of the German Confederation, although sovereignty passed to the House of Orange-Nassau, in personal union with the United Kingdom of the Netherlands.